ziqian98/ziqian98.github.io/_pages/about.md

 Welcome :-D

-I am currently a second year master student in Intelligent Information Systems (MIIS), Language Technologies Institute, School of Computer Science at Carnegie Mellon University.
+I am currently a second year master student in Language Technologies Institute, School of Computer Science at Carnegie Mellon University.
 I am going to graduate in December, 2020.
 I am looking for full-time positions in **Software Engineering** or **Machine Learning**.

 # Education